Efficient Learning of Locomotion Skills through the Discovery of Diverse Environmental Trajectory Generator Priors

 \textbf{Legged Locomotion.} Locomotion controllers have traditionally been designed using a modular control framework.
 This framework breaks down the difficult control problem into smaller sub-problems.
 Each sub-problem makes approximations such as mass-less limbs and point mass dynamics~\cite{di2018dynamic, kim2019highly} and apply heuristics~\cite{bledt2020extracting} which are used alongside trajectory optimization, footstep planning, model predictive control (MPC) methods~\cite{kalakrishnan2010fast, di2018dynamic, winkler2018gait}.

 Alternatively, data-driven learning based approaches are fast becoming a go-to option due to recent advances showing impressive robustness and performance~\cite{hwangbo2019learning, lee2020learning, miki2022learning, margolis2022rapid}, while at the same time requiring less modeling and expert optimization knowledge.
 One of the key ideas that make learning based methods perform so well and give these controllers incredible robustness especially in the real world, is domain randomization (DR).
 DR of simulator physics and visual features enabled learning dexterous manipulation to solve a Rubik's cube~\cite{akkaya2019solving}.
 Hwangbo et al.~\cite{hwangbo2019learning} then demonstrated DR was also effective for locomotion in dynamic legged systems.
 This idea of DR can be also extended towards curriculum learning based methods and used beyond just physical parameters and dynamics of the robot.
-Both Lee et al.~\cite{lee2020learning} and Kumar et al.~\cite{kumar2021rma} separately showed that learning in diverse environment types and terrains can result in learnt skills which can be robust and generalize to new environments.
+Multiple separate works~\cite{lee2020learning, kumar2021rma, paglieri2021} show that learning through a curriculum of diverse environment types and terrains can result in learnt skills which can be robust and generalize to new environments.
 Similarly, our work utilizes environment diversity as strategy to learn robust and generalizable controllers.

 As mentioned in the introduction, we also build on the PMTG control architecture~\cite{iscen2018policies} to utilize the effectiveness of priors for learning.
-However, instead of manually crafting parameters of the trajectory generator (TG), we learn a diverse and high-performing set of specialised TGs.
+However, instead of manually crafting a single fixed parameter vector of the trajectory generator (TG), we learn a diverse and high-performing set of specialised TGs.

 \textbf{Quality-Diversity.} Quality-Diversity (QD)~\cite{pugh2016quality, cully2017quality, chatzilygeroudis2021quality} is a growing branch of optimization methods which aims to find a large set of diverse and locally optimal solution.
 This is in contrast to conventional optimization algorithms which find a single objective maximising solution.
 QD algorithms have demonstrated their effectiveness across a range of applications including robotics~\cite{cully2015robots, salehi2022few, lim2022learning}, reinforcement learning~\cite{ecoffet2021first, wang2019poet}, video-game design~\cite{fontaine2021illuminating, earle2022illuminating}, engineering design optimization~\cite{gaier2018data} and more.